Question 3: Have you developed a detailed project plan?

 - Provides a realistic assessment of project timescales.

 - Allows estimated project costs to be further validated.

-- Allows for issues to be identified early on, for example tasks taking longer than expected, slippage in target dates and team members not being productive.
+- Allows for issues to be identified early on, such as, tasks taking longer than expected, slippage in target dates and team members not being productive.

-Base the plan on known metrics, how long did a previous similar project take?
+Base the plan on known metrics, how long did an earlier similar project take?

 Involve all team members, not just senior management.
-Develop the plan in iterations over several weeks, by consulting team members and drawing on their experience.
+Develop a plan in iterations over several weeks, by consulting team members and drawing on their experience.

 - Having no project plan.